hpe-dev-incubator/hpe-dev-portal/content/blog/glc-scim-api-integration-with-okta-scim-adapter-1.md

 ![](/img/attributes.png)

-The group will need to be assigned to the SCIM application under the application > **Assignments** tab and added to be part of the **Push Groups** tab.
+**4c** Assign the group you want to synchronize to HPE GreenLake Flex Solutions to the SCIM application under the Application > Assignments tab and add it as a push group in  the Push Groups tab.